Let the Beat Control Your Body

 "Let the Beat Control Your Body" is a song by Belgian/Dutch Eurodance band 2 Unlimited.
 It was released in January 1994 as the fifth and final single from the band's second album, No Limits (1993).
-The album version is largely instrumental and contains just a few spoken words from bandmembers Ray Slijngaard and Anita Doth.
-The single version contains full verses rapped by Slijngaard and a new chorus sung by Doth, which were co-written by them both.
-The song enjoyed chart success in many European countries, peaking at number two in the Netherlands and within the top 10 in Belgium, Finland, France, Germany, Ireland, Spain and the United Kingdom.
+The UK album version unlike the European release is largely instrumental and contains just a few spoken words from bandmembers Ray Slijngaard and Anita Doth.
+The single version contained the full verses rapped by Slijngaard and a new chorus sung by Doth, which were co-written by them both.

+The song experienced chart success in many European countries, peaking at number two in the Netherlands and entering the top 10 in Belgium, Finland, France, Germany, Ireland, Spain and the United Kingdom.
 It was nominated in the category for Best Song on MTV Awards.
-Nigel Simpkiss directed the music video for "Let the Beat Control Your Body", which received heavy rotation on both MTV Europe and VIVA.
+Nigel Simpkiss directed the music video for "Let the Beat Control Your Body", which received heavy rotation on music television channels such as MTV Europe and VIVA.

 Reception and airplay

 Miranda Sawyer from The Guardian wrote, "The result is a hectic fusion of marching techno beat, catchy tune, and marvellously bossy lyrics: Speed up the pace./ Take it to the maximum./ Let the beat control your body."
-Simon Price from Melody Maker commented, "Try listening to the intros to "No Limit" and "Let the Beat Control Your Body" without going at it like a woodpecker on poppers."
+Simon Price from Melody Maker commented, "Try listening to the intros to 'No Limit' and 'Let the Beat Control Your Body' without going at it like a woodpecker on poppers."
 James Hamilton from Music Weeks RM Dance Update described the song as a "techno-pop galloper".
 Stephen Dalton from NME wrote that songs like this "are about clean, controlled fun and strict discipline booted along by stormtrooper hardcore beats designed to encourage Eurokids to work hard and use leisure time constructively."
 Scottish Perthshire Advertiser stated, "You know what to expect and, yes, they deliver it!"
 Mark Frith from Smash Hits described it as "buzzy" in his review of the No Limits album, complimenting it as a song "that stands out individually."
 Another Smash Hits editor, Tony Cross, gave it two out of five, saying, "It's still techno, techno, techno with a dash of techno for good measure."

 "Let the Beat Control Your Body" entered the European airplay chart Border Breakers at number 16 on 4 February due to crossover airplay in Central-, North West- and North-Europe and peaked at number four on 19 March.
+It also reached number one on the European Dance Radio Chart, becoming the most-played dance song on European radio stations that week.